danielsuen/danielsuen.github.io/_pages/about.md

 I am currently a PhD candidate in the [Department of Statistics](https://stat.uw.edu/) at the University of Washington, advised by [Professor Yen-Chi Chen](http://faculty.washington.edu/yenchic/).

 My current research interests are primarily in missing data with applications to Alzheimer's disease research.
 I am also interested in causal inference and nonparametric statistics methods.
-I am very grateful to be supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
+I am very grateful to have been supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 Prior to graduate school, I received my BSc in Statistics and BSc in Electrical Engineering from the University of Florida in 2019.